Experimental Realization of a Measurement-Induced Entanglement Phase Transition on a Superconducting Quantum Processor

 We emphasize that the collapse procedure is dependent only on hardware-derived experiment data and operates entirely within the context of an unknown scaling function $F$, with no external reference.
-That data at different $L$ exhibits a tight collapse onto a single curve indicates that we have indeed observed a well-defined critical transition between distinct quantum phases.
 We note that as system sizes $L \leq 8$ were limited by feasibility on hardware, finite-size effects, which manifest as $L$-dependent distortions from the scaling form, may play a role in our experiments.
-We verify that finite-size effects are negligible by showing a quantitative agreement between the collapsed experiment data and $L = 12$ numerics (solid line in \cref{fig:results-collapse-after}).
-Other numerical studies have indicated that system sizes $L \gtrsim 12$ are sufficient to suppress finite-size effects on non-Clifford circuits \cite{szyniszewski2019entanglement, skinner2019measurement}.
-This agreement supports the generality of our collapse towards larger system sizes.
-By removing all $L$-dependence, the observed data collapse implies an extrapolation into the thermodynamic limit.

-Quantitative comparison of the extracted critical exponents against prior numerical results is not immediately straightforward, as our random circuits contain optimizations on the entangling unitaries to minimize depth and therefore differ from those employed in classical numerical studies.
-The reported values of $\gamma$ vary depending on the particular post-processing method and assumed scaling ansatz \cite{skinner2019measurement, szyniszewski2019entanglement, li2018quantum, li2019measurement}, so we focus on a comparison of $\nu$.
-Prior numerical studies have reported values $\nu \approx 2.0 \pm 0.1$ \cite{skinner2019measurement} and $\nu \approx 2.352 \pm 0.005$ \cite{szyniszewski2019entanglement}, which are in good qualitative agreement with our value $\nu \approx 2.1 \pm 0.3$.
-We again emphasize that our procedure to obtain the critical exponents involved only analysis of the hardware data, in contrast to prior experimental works in which classical numerics were required to extrapolate hardware data to the thermodynamic limit.
+We verify that the collapsed experiment data is consistent with numerics at a larger $L = 16$ system size (solid line in \cref{fig:results-collapse-after}).
+Further comparison of the critical behavior of the transition against previous numerical studies is not straightforward owing to the different hybrid random circuits used here and the relatively small range of $L$.
+Reported values of $p^*$ and critical exponents vary depending on circuit structure and scaling ansatz \cite{skinner2019measurement, szyniszewski2019entanglement, li2018quantum, li2019measurement}, and estimates from collapses of mutual information \cite{zabalo2020critical, lunt2021measurement} differ from those of entanglement entropy.
+Nonetheless, the tight collapse of the hardware data at different $L$ onto a single curve indicates that the phenomenology of critical behavior has been observed, highlighting the self-consistency and fidelity of our quantum circuit executions.